AndrewTFesta/island_influence/README.md

 ## Introduction

-[//]: # (Focus on relevance to the field/contribution)
-[//]: # (Frame reliance as a tradeoff of individualized skills and all learning simultaneously)
-[//]: # (Mfl using own behaviors versus relying on others)
-[//]: # (Tell other agents how to act or what to do)
-[//]: # (Shared policies all learn the same thing)
 [//]: # (QD process running on each island with CCEA running on mainland)
 [//]: # (Islands produces sets of initializations for the optimization process running on the mainland)
-[//]: # (EA's prone to local minima based on starting conditions)
 [//]: # (Mfl/options and traditional ccea loop on opposite ends of a spectrum)
 [//]: # (one end optimizes skills and then learns using those skills)
 [//]: # (other end goes in with no learned skills and learns to cooperate while learning skills)
 [//]: # (flexible options are somewhere in the middle)
+[//]: # (generalization of centrallized and decentralized training architecture)

+[//]: # (Focus on relevance to the field/contribution)
+[//]: # (Frame reliance as a tradeoff of individualized skills and all learning simultaneously)
+[//]: # (Mfl using own behaviors versus relying on others)
+[//]: # (EA's prone to local minima based on starting conditions)
 [//]: # (but are hindered by a very large joint actions space, as we move towards multiagent systems)
 [//]: # (becomes more effective as the problem becomes more reliant on cooperation)
-[//]: # (more effective with penalty for collision with obstacles)
+[//]: # (becomes more effective with penalty for collision with obstacles)

-[//]: # (generalization of centrallized and decentralized training architecture)
+[//]: # (### Questions)

-### Questions

-1. What is the problem, why do I care?
+[//]: # (1.
+What is the problem, why do I care?
+Why is it important or difficult?)
+[//]: # (3.
+What has been done in this area?)
+[//]: # (4.
+What particular problem remains unsolved?)
+[//]: # (5.
+How did you solve it?
+What's cool about your approach?)
+[//]: # (7.
+What were your key results?)
+[//]: # (8.
+What is the key contribution of this paper?)

-   - Multiagent learning has shown to be a highly effective tool when designing large-scale multiagent systems.
-Their distributed nature allows designers to build on each component individually as parts of a whole.
+Multiagent learning has shown to be a highly effective tool when designing large-scale distributed systems.
+Their inherent distributed nature allows designers to build on each component individually as parts of a whole, leading to a simplification of designing the individual components.

-2. Why is it important or difficult?
-   - However, the strength of these systems also belies their underlying weakness.
+However, the strength of these systems also belies their underlying weakness.
 Carving out the individual components is difficult, and even more so, it is difficult to train complex cooperation between these separate components with different capabilities that all must interact with each other in different ways in order to achieve a team objective.
-3. What has been done in this area?
-   - Approaches such as
-4. What particular problem remains unsolved?
-5. How did you solve it?
-6. What's cool about your approach?
-7. What were your key results?
-8. What is the key contribution of this paper?
+Learning in such a scenario thus gives rise to two particular challenges.

+The first comes from the singular actions and sequences of actions in the environment.
+As there are numerous entities interacting simultaneously, the immediate and long-term effects of any singular action (of an agent) or interactions (between agents) can be difficult to precisely dictate to lead to a particular desired behavior.
+In traditional reinforcement learning, this can be seen as the reward hacking problem, where an agent may learn to exploit a nuance of the environment to maximize its long-term returns.
+This is magnified in a multi-agent setting where not only must the individual rewards be designed such as to lead a singular agent to maximize its reward, but also such that the interactions between agents aid in furthering the team objective of the agents in the system.

+The second issue comes from the multiples agents in the system all learning simultaneously.
+From the perspective of any single agent in the system, this causes the environment to appear non-stationary.
+Given the same state-action pair of an agent, the system may provide a different next state as the other agents in the system as likewise making decisions based on their own state perceptions.
+This non-stationarity issue, inherent in multi-agent learning systems, introduces large levels of noise into the learning signal provided to an agent, making it more difficult for an agent to reinforce effective policies.

+The first challenge is particularly present in reinforcement learning, where an agent learns to map a state, or state-action pair, to a value function.
+This means that the system designer must consider all the low-level interactions in the environment when designing the reward function.
+Evolutionary learning, over reinforcement learning, alleviates this difficulty by changing the method by which feedback is provided to an agent.
+Instead of the reward being provided based on state, or state-action pairs, an agent's performance is evaluated based on a fitness function which scores the entire performance of the agent's policy.
+This can often be easier to design conceptually as it is at a high-level, although it can be much harder and less sample efficient for an agent to learn what constitutes a good behavior, as there is less feedback it can leverage to reinforce good behaviors, or good sub-behaviors.

+Approaches leveraging temporal abstractions, such as multi-fitness learning or multi-agent options, help primarily with the second challenge by providing the agents with meaningful behaviors, rather than single actions, to plan over.
+This effectively reduces the temporal scale over which the agent must plan, making it more likely that the agents will discover sequences of joint-actions that lead to a positive system reward.
+These approaches, however, still suffer from the first challenge described above, albeit in a slightly different way.
+As MFL or multi-agent options does not allow for changing the behaviors while the agents are all learning simultaneously in the system, the designer must carefully consider which *behaviors* are appropriate for the agent to use to reach its desired behavior.

+[//]: # (introduce island models as another approach)

+In this work, we present an evolutionary method for reinforcing complex interactions between agents with different capabilities where the success of an agent on the team is both dependent on its own behaviors and support from other agents on the team, both of the same type and of a different type.
+By leveraging an asymmetric island model, we are able to design and train agents of the team, and by separating out the agents, each type of agent is learning in a more stationary version of the environment, from the perspective of the learning agents.
+We then allow for intermittent migrations of learned policies not only to a mainland for joint-learning of all agent types, but between the sub-islands as well.

+The agent islands are learning how to maximize their own rewards in the presence of other types of agents, and the mainland provides selective pressure to push all the agents towards collaborative policies.
+In doing this, the agents are able to learn more collaborative and effective policies to maximize the team objective.
+Additionally, not only is this island-based learning framework inherently both horizontally and vertically scalable, we show that this approach is more readily transferable to other variations of the environment, suggesting the agents learned a policy that is more closely aligned to the desired behaviors and does not exploit any particularities of the training environment.

+The contributions of this work are a multi-agent evolutionary island-model:

+- excels in reinforcing complex and extended-time inter-agent coordination that learns temporally abstract behaviors
+- robust and transferable to different environmental dynamics
+- inherently scalable to differing resource limitations of training machines

-In this work, we present a peer-to-peer network architecture for large-scale distributed learning in complex multiagent settings that require joint coordination between asymmetric agents.
+[//]: # (inter-island migration architecture for large-scale distributed learning in complex multiagent settings that require joint coordination between asymmetric agents.)

+[//]: # (We speak of learning adaptation if an individual, during its lifetime, adapts to a certain problem domain.
+We speak of evolutionary adaptation if an individual is part of a hereditary sequence of individuals whose features are changing over the course of generations)
+[//]: # (An individual does not evolve.
+A population evolves.)

+[//]: # (but traditionally policies are not migrated between islands.
+While this has benefits in homogeneous agent settings, such as allowing each island to potentially search in different regions of the policy/solution space, it has limitations in hetero multiagent settings in that agents don't learn under the influence of other agents, which might be critical in tight coordination problems)

+[//]: # (The effects of migrating a stationary agent to other islands can also be viewed as addressing the non stationarity issue mas, and I think that should inform those criteria.
+But this also is complicated that it's not only migrations between 2 Island, but an arbitrary number.
+And then we want to make sure the training on the islands is useful for the main task on the mainland.)

+[//]: # (On one hand, it's about encouraging more interdependent interactions, but we could also frame it as addressing the non-stationarity of other agents during training &#40;almost CLEAN rewards style but for asymmetric agents&#41;.)

+[//]: # ( The QD bit might overall allow the discovery of more interesting policies &#40;"complementary diversity"&#41;, but as a first step we want to keep as many variables constant and simple as possible.
+So just ccea on islands to start with def works)

+[//]: # (The biggest things I think we kind of already touched on, but it's really about migratory schedules and how they play into the reliability of the system as a whole.
+I cant recall everything of note of the top of me head atm, so that's a bit vague.
+Another thing is a plot I designed that tries to look at how each agent tries to make a decision based on the state.
+There's some potential there, and you can definitely see a stark contrast in the portions of the state each agent is paying attention to when comparing agents to others of the same type, but trained in a different method.
+But it's pretty crude and hard to interpret, so could benefit from some ideas about how to clean it up.
+Unfortunately, that was one of the things I lost, and I havent recreated that yet.)

 [//]: # (Carrying capacities have proven to be powerful.
 Dynamic population sizes have proven to be a powerful concept in evolutionary multi agent learning.
 By allowing for a variable population size, a learning algorithm can decide how much to prioritize the learning of certain types of agents, especially in asymmetric environments where the capabilities or objectives of different types of agents may vary drastically between types of agents.
 In our approach, we present a carrying capacity derived selection mechanism for deciding when to select or remove agents from our learning population.
 Drawing inspiration from the concept of carrying capacities.
 Natural populations often limit the size of a population based on resource requirements, drawn from a global pool of resources. )